 LPP strengthens its position in the Balkans and launches the stores of its five brands in Bosnia and Herzegovina.
 Mohito, House and Cropp made their debut in late March, with the remaining LPP brands – Reserved and Sinsay – following in their footsteps the next month.
-Bosnia and Herzegovina is the 24th market where LPP has established the stores of its five brands.
+In October, the company launched its 5 brand stores also in Finland.
+This is the 25th market on which LPP stores are present.

 LPP – A FAMILY-RUN COMPANY WITH FOUNDERS’ SHARES TRANSFERRED TO A FOUNDATION